The following criteria must be met for a device or app to pass certification.

-- i.e. does not send a resolution larger or smaller than the frame size actually being sent.
+- Does not send a resolution larger or smaller than the frame size actually being sent.

-- Sends all flags necessary to best represent the video+audio content of the stream.
+- Sends all reports necessary to best represent the video+audio content of the stream.

-- Uses the Google / YouTube authentication APIs to authenticate the Broadcaster as a YouTube user / channel.
+- Uses the Google / YouTube authentication APIs to verify the Broadcaster as a YouTube user / channel.

-- Users must have the ability to broadcast on any channel linked to their Google account, provided the channel has been enabled for live broadcasting.
+- Users must be able to broadcast on any channel linked to their Google Account, as long as the channel has been enabled for live broadcasting.

-- Once a user has logged in, they should remain logged in until they choose to log out or until the tokens have become invalid.
+- Once a user has signed in, they should remain signed in until they choose to sign out or until the tokens have become invalid.

-- Authentication is refreshed as needed via the refresh token.
+- Sign-in is refreshed as needed via the reload token.

-- Leverages available APIs to determine whether or not the user’s specified YouTube channel is permitted to use the Live Streaming feature.
+- Uses available APIs to figure out if the user’s specified YouTube channel is permitted to use the Live Streaming feature.

 - Allows the user to sign out or remove the app.
-If account linking is offered, allows the user to “unlink” their Google / YouTube account.
+If account linking is offered, allows the user to “unlink” their Google account.

 Optimal User Experience

-- A user who is determined to be unauthorized for Live Streaming (due to having not yet activated the feature on their channel) is directed to the appropriate page at YouTube.com to activate the feature.
+- A user who is unauthorized for Live Streaming (because they haven't activated the feature on their channel yet) is directed to the right page at YouTube.com to activate it.

-- A logged-in user must be able to start and stop broadcasting without ever opening YouTube.com or the YouTube Live Control Room.
+- A signed-in user can start and stop broadcasting without ever opening YouTube.com or the YouTube Live Control Room.

-- Broadcasters must be offered the choice of making their video, at minimum, Public or Unlisted.
+- Broadcasters must be offered the choice of making their video Public or Unlisted.

-- The interface must not allow the user to select settings which are incompatible or which will produce an unviewable stream.
+- The interface must not allow the member to select settings that are incompatible or which will produce an unviewable stream.

 - The bitrate and frame size cannot be set incorrectly

-- The bitrate and frame size set in the interface are guaranteed to match the bitrate configured on the target event
+- The bitrate and frame size set in the interface are guaranteed to match the bitrate set up on the target event

-- The software or device must not utilize or offer the ability to utilize the YouTube Live “slating” features if the aspect ratio is anything other than 16:9.
+- The software or device must not utilize the YouTube Live “slating” features if the aspect ratio is anything other than 16:9.

-- The interface must not allow the user to change encoder settings during a broadcast (other than bitrate, which is acceptable to change during a broadcast.)
+- The interface must not allow the member to change encoder settings during a broadcast (other than bitrate, which is acceptable to change during a broadcast.)